Chapter 1.12

 F. If the Hearings Examiner issues a decision in favor of the City, the responsible party is required to pay any civil penalty imposed within 30 calendar days.
 If the responsible party fails to pay the penalty within the specified time period, the City Attorney may ask that the Whatcom County Superior Court may enter summary judgment against the responsible party for the amount due or for such other relief as allowed by law.

-G. In order to appeal the decision of the Hearings Examiner on a notice of violation, stop work order, emergency order, or the imposition of civil penalties, a person with standing to appeal must file an appeal of the decision to Whatcom County Superior Court within the required statutory time frame, or if subject to the Land Use Petition Act, as provided under Chapter 36.70C RCW within the deadline set forth in RCW 36.70C.040.
+G. In order to appeal the decision of the Hearings Examiner on a notice of violation, stop work order, emergency order, or the imposition of civil penalties, a person with standing to appeal must file an appeal of the decision to Whatcom County Superior Court within the required statutory time frame, or, if subject to the Land Use Petition Act, as provided under Chapter 36.70C RCW within the deadline set forth in RCW 36.70C.040.

 1.12.100 Civil penalty.

 A. In addition to any other sanction or remedial procedure which may be available pursuant to this chapter, any person violating or failing to comply with any of the provisions of the code chapters that adopt this chapter by reference shall be subject to an initial civil penalty in the amount of up to $1,000, and additional civil penalties of up to $1,000 may accrue per each day of a continuing violation during the period of violation from the deadline that the City sets for compliance (or the deadline that the Hearings Examiner sets for compliance after an appeal of a violation) until compliance is achieved.
 After a deadline for compliance has passed, civil penalties of up to $1,000 for each day of a continuing violation during the period of violation may be imposed and may accrue per day in conjunction with a supplemental notice of violation in accordance with FMC 1.12.090(H).
-In order to achieve compliance, a responsible party must submit written notice to a Director that he/she has met all necessary requirements for compliance, and a Director must assess and confirm that compliance has been achieved.
+In order to achieve compliance, a responsible party must submit written notice to a Director that they have met all necessary requirements for compliance, and a Director must assess and confirm that compliance has been achieved.

 B. A Director has the discretion to reduce or eliminate a civil penalty by taking into account certain mitigating factors, including but not limited to the following: